harshXranger/ScriptValut/README.md

 ## Changes Made

-### Navigation
+### Navbar

-Desktop navigation changes into a mobile-friendly menu.
+Desktop navigation transforms into a mobile-friendly navigation.

 ### Hero

-Large desktop typography scales down on smaller screens.

-### Images

-Images use responsive sizing and maintain proper proportions.
+Large headings and images scale according to screen size.

 ### Product Grid

-The number of columns changes depending on screen width.
+The number of columns changes based on viewport width.

 Example: